-I’m currently a third-year philosophy PhD student at University of Pennsylvania.
+I’m currently a third-year philosophy PhD candidate at University of Pennsylvania.
 Before this, I graduated in May 2014 with an MA in philosophy from New York University, and worked from 2014-2015 as a Research Associate with the Philosophy Group at Nanyang Technological University (NTU) in Singapore.

 My time at UPenn is being supported by NTU’s Humanities, Arts and Social Sciences International PhD Scholarship.
 Upon completion of my PhD, I’ll return to NTU as a tenure-track Assistant Professor in Philosophy.

 My current philosophical interests are moral philosophy, epistemology in general, social epistemology, moral epistemology, and the intersection between all of these.
 I’m currently thinking about how individuals develop moral expertise based on their experiences, how an individual’s social location can help or harm their development of moral expertise in moral sub-domains, when and why deferring to the moral testimony of others is permissible or required, and under what circumstances members of non-marginalised groups are required to defer to the moral testimony of marginalised groups about oppression.
 As part of this project, I’m also thinking hard about the advantages and limitations of using our imagination to gain moral knowledge.

 I’ve also worked on rationality, moral decision-making procedures, moral psychology, food ethics, philosophical issues of mental illness, and the ethics of (non-)monogamy.
 I’m intrigued by issues in philosophy of mind, philosophy of perception, aesthetics, and the intersection of these fields.